+Section 10, Management Plan: Ownership, Existing Tenures, and Rights Granted to Others, is the first section of the Management Plan.
 First Nations have asserted traditional rights to the land base, and guide outfitters and trappers have legal agreements with the crown.
-The relationship of these other users with the AVCF is described in Section 10, Ownership, Existing Tenures, and Rights Granted to Others.
+The relationship of these other users with the AVCF is described in Section 10.

 Past and current resource management, tree species, age class distribution, growth rates, the ecological characteristics of the land base, access, safety, and cultural and environmental considerations are some of the major issues for management.
 They impact business opportunities, as well as the volume of wood that can be harvested.
-These considerations are described in Section 11, State of Land and Forest Resources.
+These considerations are described in Section 11, Management Plan: State of Land and Forest Resources.

-The Allowable Annual Cut, or AAC, that can be harvested from the AVCF is outlined in Section 12, Proposed Allowable Annual Cut.
-The land base currently offered for the licence is anticipated to provide an annual sustainable harvest of about 18,156 m3.
-The Community Forest will continue to work with the Ministry of Forests and Range to locate and include additional operating areas so that the original British Columbia Government offer of 20,000 m3 may be achieved.
-The Timber Supply Analysis that derives the AAC is available for review in Appendix E, Timber Supply Analysis.
+The Allowable Annual Cut, or AAC, that can be harvested from the AVCF is outlined in Section 12, Management Plan: Proposed Allowable Annual Cut.
+The land base currently offered for the licence is anticipated to provide an annual sustainable harvest of about 18,156 m.
+The Community Forest will continue to work with the Ministry of Forests and Range to locate and include additional operating areas so that the original British Columbia

+Government offer of 20,000 m may be achieved.
+The Timber Supply Analysis that derives the AAC is available for review in Appendix D, Timber Supply Analysis.

 The detailed description of how timber and non-timber forest values, along with cultural and environments considerations, will be managed, are found in the Management Plan in Section 13.
 Measures will be taken to ensure that the Licencee is adhering to the plan.
-How the results will be measured is outlined in the Performance Measures Tables in Appendix D.
+How the results will be measured is outlined in the Performance Measures Tables in Section 13.4.

 The Community Forest will be managed and operated by the AVCF Corporation (AVCF) which is fully owned by the City of Port Alberni.
 The City of Port Alberni is presently undergoing revitalization, and the opportunity to manage a Community Forest Licence, will form an integral part of that process.
 The City has provided the funding to develop this Community Forest Licence application as a shareholder loan.
-Profits from the Community Forest Licence will be utilized for community based projects on behalf of residents of the Alberni Valley.
+A "community trust" will be established to hold the profits from the Corporation in trust for use on a project benefiting the whole Alberni Valley.
+This project is tentatively identified as a new Aquatic Centre.
+This trust will be established to allow Council to modify its use to alternate community projects deemed to be of value to the Alberni Valley at Council's discretion.
+The trust will be established to allow maximum access by the City without impacting the "arms length" status of the Corporation